 Low-budget chiller from IFC Midnight and Blumhouse-graduate Sam Patton, Desolation made the rounds at a few film festivals.
 Now it’s found its way to Netflix without much fanfare.
-Despite it’s utterly fantastic retro-film poster, some viewers may be tempted to skip Desolation over due to its admittedly familiar premise.
+Despite it’s utterly fantastic retro-film poster, some viewers may be tempted to skip Desolation.
+For starters, it’s pretty low budget looking stuff.
+And it’s ‘peril in the woods’ story is an admittedly familiar premise.
 Fans of 1970’s horror, however, may find much to enjoy with this low-budget ‘don’t go in the woods’ offering.

-Desolation offers a simple, threadbare story that kicks off with no prologue or backstory.
-Abby, who recently lost her husband, has taken her son (Sam) and best friend, Jess, on a deep hike into the wilderness.
-After they spread her husband’s ashes from his favourite lookout point, they discover that they are being followed by an odd-looking, silent stranger.
+Abby, who recently lost her husband, takes her son, Sam, and best friend, Jess, on a hike into the wilderness.
+After they spread her husband’s ashes from his favourite lookout point, they discover that they are being followed.
+Always lurking just on the outskirts, an odd-looking, silent stranger stalks the trio across the woods.
 As they continue their hike out of the woods, Abby slowly realizes that ‘The Hiker” has sinister intention for them.
 With safety and help miles away, Abby, Jess, and Sam must do their best to stay ahead of the stalking “Hiker”.

 Potential viewers should know that Desolation is a low-budget horror film that takes the slow-burn approach.
 There is no sharp editing or jump scares anywhere to be found.
 Director Sam Patton opts to invest in his main characters, allowing their relationships to develop through organic conversations and dialogue.
 Even as the looming danger escalates, Patton never wavers too far from the emotional core of the film.
 The strength of this approach is audience empathy for Abby, Jess, and Sam.
 I found myself genuinely distressed for the characters when things took a turn for the worse.
 A downside to this approach is that the film does drag in a few a spots, particularly in its second act, allowing some of the tension to dissipate.